mikemiller35/mummySSH/README.md

 Need something that can chat with Vault for connecting into remote servers, specifically in AWS.

-This is a work in progress...
+This is a work in progress...Including this readme, needs some love.